chen0040/java-tensorflow-samples/README.md

-# java-tensorflow-lite-samples
+# java-tensorflow-samples

-Java sample codes on how to integrate with tensorflow lite
+Java sample codes on how to integrate with tensorflow